Forest Park (Portland, Oregon): Wildwood Trail

 Wildwood Trail begins in Washington Park near the Oregon Zoo, a light rail stop, the Oregon Vietnam Veterans Memorial, the World Forestry Center and the Hoyt Arboretum.
 Blue diamonds placed about 6 ft above the ground appear on trees along the trail every 0.25 mi.
 The diamonds and the mileage markers above them are visible to hikers traveling in either direction on the path.
 In its first 5 mi, the trail passes near the Portland Japanese Garden, Pittock Mansion, the Audubon Society of Portland wildlife sanctuary, and the Stone House in Balch Creek Canyon.
 From this point west, Wildwood Trail runs through forest generally uninterrupted by buildings but crisscrossed by shorter trails, small streams, roads, and firelanes.

+The Wildwood Trail has become a popular route for trail and ultrarunners attempting fastest known times (FKTs).
+On October 9, 2025, Liam Meirow established the current one-way record for the trail, running unsupported from the north end starting at Northwest Newberry Road in 3 hours, 4 minutes, 29 seconds for the 30.2 miles.
+Meirow's attempt came 11 days after completing a 50k race, and he carried all his hydration and nutrition during the effort.
+On July 1, 2025, Ajay Hanspal set the current out-and-back record, completing the 60-mile round trip from the Vietnam Memorial to Northwest Newberry Road and back in 8 hours, 4 minutes, 57 seconds.
+Hanspal's supported effort included a rotating team of pacers and crew support at multiple road crossings, helping him navigate hot conditions and approximately 6,000 feet of elevation gain.

 Other paths, streets, easements

 Many shorter Forest Park trails, roads, and firelanes intersect the Wildwood Trail.
 Most of the trails are open only to hikers and runners, but several roads and firelanes are open to bicycles or horses or both.
-Leif Erickson Drive, a road closed to motorized traffic, runs at lower elevation than and roughly parallel to the Wildwood Trail for about 11 mi from the end of Northwest Thurman Street to Northwest Germantown Road.
+Leif Erikson Drive, a road closed to motorized traffic, runs at lower elevation than and roughly parallel to the Wildwood Trail for about 11 mi from the end of Northwest Thurman Street to Northwest Germantown Road.
 Originally called Hillside Drive, it was renamed in 1933 at the request of the Sons of Norway, a fraternal organization.
 Easements for an oil line, a gas line, and electric transmission lines for the Bonneville Power Administration (BPA) cross the park.
 Paved roads surround the park, which is crossed or entered by other roads including Northwest Pittock Drive, Northwest Cornell Road, Northwest 53rd Drive, Northwest Saltzman Road, Northwest Springville Road, Northwest Germantown Road, Northwest Newton Road, and BPA Road.

+Nature Center

+In 2024, Portland Parks & Recreation opened a new main entrance to the park and a parking lot located at the intersection of St. Helens Road and US 30.
+Future plans for a visitors center, known as the Forest Park Nature Center, are in development.